 When an Underlying Fund purchases or sells a futures contract, or sells an option thereon, the Underlying Fund is required to "cover" its position in order to limit leveraging and related risks.
 To cover its position, an Underlying Fund may segregate (and mark-to-market on a daily basis) cash or liquid securities that, when added to any amounts deposited with a futures commission merchant as margin, are equal to the market value of the futures contract or otherwise "cover" its position in a manner consistent with the 1940 Act or the rules and SEC interpretations thereunder.
 The segregated account functions as a practical limit on the amount of leverage which an Underlying Fund may undertake and on the potential increase in the speculative character of the Underlying Fund's outstanding portfolio securities.
 Additionally, such segregated accounts will generally assure the availability of adequate funds to meet the obligations of an Underlying Fund arising from such investment activities.
-The SEC has recently adopted new regulations regarding mutual funds' use of derivatives and leverage which will remove the asset segregation requirements and replace them with new limits on leverage.
-The ultimate impact of the new rules remain unclear, but they may limit a Fund's ability to engage in swap transactions and/or increase the costs of such transactions.
+In October 2020, the SEC adopted new regulations governing the use of derivatives by registered investment companies.
+The Underlying Funds will be required to implement and comply with new Rule 18f-4 by the third quarter of 2022.
+Once implemented, Rule 18f-4 will impose limits on the amount of derivatives a fund can enter into, eliminate the asset segregation framework currently used by funds to comply with Section 18 of the 1940 Act, treat derivatives as senior securities so that a failure to comply with the limits would result in a statutory violation and require funds whose use of derivatives is more than a limited specified exposure to establish and maintain a comprehensive derivatives risk management program and appoint a derivatives risk manager.
+These regulations could have a substantial impact on the ability of the Underlying Funds to implement their investment strategies fully, which may negatively impact the Funds' performance.

 An Underlying Fund may also cover its long position in a futures contract by purchasing a put option on the same futures contract with a strike price (i.e., an exercise price) as high or higher than the price of the futures contract.
 In the alternative, if the strike price of the put is less than the price of the futures contract, an Underlying Fund will segregate cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
-An Underlying Fund may also cover its long position in a futures contract by taking a short position in the instruments underlying the futures contract, or by taking position in the instruments with prices which are expected to move relatively consistently with the futures contract.
+An Underlying Fund may also cover its long position in a futures contract by taking a short position in the instruments underlying the futures contract, or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.
 An Underlying Fund may cover its short position in a futures contract by taking a long position in the instruments underlying the futures contracts, or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.